 Yes!
-The Kelowna College of Professional Counselling is accredited and registered with the Private Career Training Institutions Agency of BC.
+The Kelowna College of Professional Counselling is accredited and registered with the Private Training Institutions Branch.
 Students may be eligible for Federal and/or provincial student loans and other types of tuition assistance.

 What can I expect after I enroll?